JOIN DSMIG TODAY

 We would like the posters to be available for viewing during the social reception on Thursday evening from 6:30-8:00 pm.

-Posters can be set-up as early as 4:30 pm on Thursday in the XX room in the Hotel located on the XX level.
-(Details to follow) Posters would then remain up for the duration of the symposium.
+Posters can be set-up as early as 4:30 pm on Thursday Location details to follow Posters would then remain up for the duration of the symposium.

 Viewing during breakfast, lunchtime and the conference breaks on Friday 7:00 am - 6:30 pm.
 We would like to leave the posters in place for 30-45 minutes after the Symposium concludes.
 Posters must be taken down by 6:30 pm